Managing Tenants

 when does a guest become a tenant inline 1

 • Guests receive mail at the address: If a guest gets letters and packages at the property, this is a sign of someone who has moved in.
-Even if this person spends time at another place but receives mail at your property, you can present this evidence.

 • Guests who have a key: If the guest has a key, whether they were given the spare or (legally or illegally) duplicated the key, and are spending nights, this makes them more of a tenant than a guest.